Bose Corporation: Home audio and video

 Bose's product range has included:

-In 2012, Bose was the highest selling company in the United States for retail home theater systems, and the third highest selling for portable audio products.
+In 2012, Bose was the highest-selling company in the United States for retail home theater systems and the third highest-selling for portable audio products.

 Headphones

 The company has sold aviation headsets since 1989 and consumer headphones since 2000.
 The current range of headphones/headsets consists of over-ear, in-ear, aviation and military models.

 Bose has contracts with the U.S. military and NASA.

 Commercial sound systems

 The Bose Professional division was established in 1972 to produce and install public address systems.
 In 2009, the division accounted for about 60% of Bose's annual revenue.
 Bose was the first company to pay for the title of official Olympics sound system supplier, providing audio equipment for the 1988 and 1992 Winter Olympics in Calgary and Albertville respectively.
 Bose's systems have not received THX certification.
 The Bose L1 is a range of portable line array loudspeaker systems for musicians.
-The L1 was introduced in 2003 with models that have been retroactively known as the "L1 Classic" range.
+The L1 was introduced in 2003 with models retroactively known as the "L1 Classic" range.
 These products were replaced by the "L1 Model I" and "L1 Model II" in 2007.
 A smaller and lighter "L1 Compact" model was introduced April 2009.
 The L1 Model I was replaced by the "L1 Model 1S" in 2012, and the "B1 Bass Module" was replaced by the larger "B2 Bass Module".
 Since the 1980s, Bose has offered 25-volt and 70-volt installed commercial audio systems for businesses.